Tag Archives: fma

 • Will reality-based “window peepers” blasphemy you as artsy?
 (Hey, I know I will hear from many of you that you don’t care what others think.
 But, I am “just sayin”…)

-• Is a “reality” person getting too use to subliminally seeing too many stick attacks?
-Remember to replace that stick with a knife.
+• Is a “reality” person getting too use to seeing too many stick attacks?
+Remember to replace that attacking stick with an attacking knife.
 A lot.
-(It’s still FMA to go stick versus knife!)
+(It’s still FMA to go stick versus knife and it is very self-defensey’!)

 • Use the other guy’s stick for safe, quick target practice.

 • Once in a while, worry about impact weapon dueling in combatives.
+It’s great for footwork for one thing.
+It could happen, but rarely.

-• Be “on-mission” in practice and doctrine.
+• Be “on-mission” in your practice, doctrine and mission.
 Doing FMA?
 Do FMA.
 Doing generic combatives?
-Do that.
+Then do that.

-• Stick versus Hand.
+• Stick versus hand.

-• Stick versus Stick (not too much).
+• Stick versus stick (not too much).

-• Stick versus Knife.
+• Stick versus knife.

-• Stick versus some Gun Threats
+• Stick versus some gun threats.

 _____________________________________________________